hitarth44/reddit_sentiment_analyzer/README.md

 # Stock & Reddit Sentiment Analyzer

-This project analyzes Reddit discussions about stocks, identifies the most mentioned tickers, and measures the sentiment toward them.
-The included training script uses **VADER sentiment scoring** to label comments, and then trains a **TF-IDF + Logistic Regression** model to predict sentiment.
+Reddit Stock Sentiment Analyzer — Built a sentiment classification pipeline for Reddit stock discussions using Python, scikit-learn, TF-IDF vectorization, and VADER sentiment analysis.
+Implemented balanced Logistic Regression for imbalanced datasets, achieved ~68% accuracy.
+Deployed model to predict sentiment from new user input.
+Used Git for version control and hosted project on GitHub.
 ---

 ## ✨ Features